DeclerckLouis/ansible/roles/smb/README.md

 Instead of editing this file line per line, I added a template which gets loaded in.
 The template is the default configuration file, but with the new share added at the end.

+**warning:** The default configuration file is overwritten, so if you have any custom settings, make sure to add them to the template.

+*note:*
 *All default variables can be overridden in the `vars/main.yml` file.*